Hugo Reid Handbook

 Library/Media Center at Hugo Reid provides a full selection of books and resource materials appropriate for all elementary students.
 Classroom teachers schedule regular visits to the Media Center where children have the opportunity to browse, checkout books, do research and use the latest computer technology.
 The library is staffed by a library aide who maintains the inventory and acquires additional literature that supports the content that each grade level is studying.
 Students may also use the library/media center to take Accelerated Reader tests.

 Character Education is an important focus of learning at Hugo Reid as we strive to develop the whole child.
-Throughout the year, the traits of trustworthiness, caring, fairness, respect, responsibility, and citizenship are taught in the classroom and celebrated at student assemblies as we transition to Leader in Me.
+Throughout the year, students participate in learning, modeling and exhibiting Stephen Covey's 7 Habits as part of Leader in Me.
 Promotion of Character Education is used in the classroom, at recess, and throughout the school day.
 We believe character education helps children learn life skills that will help them be successful and happy contributors to the world.

 Instrumental music is offered by the Arcadia Unified School District to students in the 4th and 5thgrade.
 Instruction takes place during the school day.
 Students can take weekly lessons in a specific instrument and perform together at the end of the year celebration recital in May.Student Council provides leadership opportunities for elected 3rd, 4th and 5th grade students.
 Elections are held twice a year.
 Students who meet the criteria hold office for half the school year.
 In addition, classes elect council representatives who meet periodically to plan school-wide activities.